Probe-Particle/ppafm/doc/interpolation_zscan_to_grid_tutorial.md

 ---

-## 4. Choosing Between RBF and Kriging
+## 4. Choosing Between RBF and Kriging (and what fixes “dotted” vacuum)

 Both interpolators share the same interface but behave differently: